StrataFoundation/strata/packages/docs/blog/2021-12-21-governance/index.md

 ![Splash](./splash.png)

-# Automated Governance on your Anchor Programs
+## Automated Governance on your Anchor Programs

-Have you been deploying your programs with `solana program deploy`, using deploy keys that sit on your computer?
+Have you been deploying your programs with `solana program deploy` with deploy keys on your local file system?
 While it works for prototyping, it's not great for a production program on mainnet that's holding real money.

 Local deploy keys are a security risk.
 If your computer is compromised, a hacker could take the deploy keys and do whatever they want with your program; including siphon all funds stored in or owned by the program.

 Multisigs are great for simplicity, but with governance you can transfer voting shares around.
 You can also change the voting settings as the project evolves.
+It's also got a nifty UI!

-Why automate this?
-There's several risks associated with manually deploying to mainnet, including:
+In addition to the security risks of deploying locally, there's also several risks associated with manually deploying to mainnet, including:

   * Accidentally deploying dev code to mainnet because you ran the wrong command
   * Updating the program but not the IDL
   * Forgetting to publish a verified build
   * Inconsistency with your git repository and what's deployed, making debugging difficult.

-By the end of this guide, you'll automatically get a Governance proposal with an Anchor Verified Build when you push a `git` tag to master/main.
-You'll get a dev proposal when any change to the rust code lands in master.
-All you need to do is sign off and vote on the proposal, then execute the transaction.
+By the end of this guide, we'll set up automation such that when you push release tags to `master`, you'll get a Governance proposal to deploy the contract.
+All you need to do is sign off and vote on the proposal, then execute the transaction. `push`, then go to a UI and deploy.
+For devnet, you'll get a new proposal every time the rust code changes on `master`

 :::note
 Do this in devnet before you try it on mainnet